elemelon5/thecloverleaf.github.io/_posts/2016-10-19-a-stitch-in-time.md

 In today's world, transparency and public right to government information are starting to be seen as "essential to democratic participation, public trust in government, and prevention of corruption" [[^1]].
 This has not only led to a significant rise in efforts [[^2]] to improve openness in government actions throughout the world, but also given birth to a movement that is now being termed as the "open data revolution" of the 21st century.

-Following the launch of Data.gov - the US government portal that provides machine readable government datasets to its citizens - countless similar initiatives have mushroomed all accross the world.
-Simon Rogers [[^3]], data journalist at The Guardian believes that the launch was successful in setting a strong and easily implementable example.
+Following the launch of Data.gov - the US government portal that provides machine readable government datasets to its citizens - countless similar initiatives have mushroomed the world over.
+Simon Rogers [[^3]], data journalist at The Guardian believes that the launch was successful in setting a strong precedent.
 He says:

 <blockquote class="quote-custom">
 <p>